charlealeahy/termly/earthlive-csp-fix.md

 ## Root Cause

-The Content Security Policy (CSP) header was missing `pagead2.googlesyndication.com` and related Google ad domains in the `frame-src`, `connect-src`, and `img-src` directives.
 Post-consent, AdSense serves ads through iframes from these domains — which the old CSP blocked.
 Vietnam/US worked because AdSense serves lighter ad formats there that didn't hit the missing CSP entries.

 ## Fix